WP-API/client-js/README.md

 var appleCategory = allCategories.findWhere( { slug: 'apples' } );

-// Add the category to the postCategories collection appleCategory.set( 'parent_post', post.get( 'id' ) );
+// Add the category to the postCategories collection we previously fetched. appleCategory.set( 'parent_post', post.get( 'id' ) );

-postCategories.create( appleCategory.toJSON(), { type: 'POST' } );
+// Use the POST method so Backbone will not PUT it even though it has an id. postCategories.create( appleCategory.toJSON(), { type: 'POST' } );

 // Remove the Uncategorized category